5 Fast Pain Relief Strategies

 The active antioxidant compound in turmeric is curcumin.
 Curcumin is so effective at suppressing inflammation that it is a top nutrient used to fight numerous cancers (13).

 Take 2g of curcumin 2 to 3 times daily with food to relieve pain fast.
-The anti-inflammatory properties of curcumin improve the immune system response by healing tissue damage and controlling inflammatory pathways associated with histamine release and digestive problems such as leaky gut and bowel diseases (14).
+The anti-inflammatory properties of curcumin improve the immune system response by healing tissue damage and controlling inflammatory pathways associated with histamine release and digestive problems such as leaky gut and abdominal bloating (14).

 4) Deep Breathing

 Stop adding to the stress response in your body that comes with frequent shallow breaths.
 The average person takes 12 to 18 breaths every minute which deprives the body of oxygen and contributes to a fight or flight stress response.
 Inadequate respiration cycles leads to elevated levels of carbon dioxide in the blood which is known to induce the release of pro-inflammatory cytokines and increase inflammation in the lungs (22).

 Take time throughout the day to focus on your breathing to reduce inflammatory stress and help you get out of pain.
 You can complete this breathing technique sitting at a computer at work, along your daily commute, before you eat a meal and at bedtime to reduce the stress your body is burdened to carry.